Verve Therapeutics Announces P - GuruFocus.com

-CAMBRIDGE, Mass., July 20, 2022 (GLOBE NEWSWIRE) -- Verve Therapeutics, Inc. ( VERV), a biotechnology company pioneering a new approach to the care of cardiovascular disease with single-course gene editing medicines, today announced that it has commenced an underwritten public offering of $200.0 million of shares of its common stock.
-All of the shares are being offered by Verve.
-In addition, Verve expects to grant the underwriters a 30-day option to purchase up to an additional 15% of the shares of its common stock sold in the public offering at the public offering price, less underwriting discounts and commissions.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+CAMBRIDGE, Mass., July 21, 2022 (GLOBE NEWSWIRE) -- Verve Therapeutics, Inc. ( VERV), a biotechnology company pioneering a new approach to the care of cardiovascular disease with single-course gene editing medicines, today announced the pricing of its upsized underwritten public offering of 8,333,334 shares of its common stock at a public offering price of $27.00 per share, for total gross proceeds of approximately $225.0 million, before deducting underwriting discounts and commissions and other offering expenses payable by Verve.
+All of the shares in the offering are being sold by Verve.
+In addition, Verve has granted the underwriters a 30-day option to purchase up to 1,250,000 additional shares of its common stock at the public offering price, less the underwriting discounts and commissions.
+The offering is expected to close on July 25, 2022, subject to the satisfaction of customary closing conditions.

 J.P.
 Morgan, Jefferies, Guggenheim Securities and William Blair are acting as joint book-running managers for the offering.

 The shares are being offered by Verve pursuant to a shelf registration statement that was filed with the Securities and Exchange Commission (“SEC”) on July 1, 2022 and declared effective by the SEC on July 12, 2022.
 This offering is being made only by means of a prospectus and prospectus supplement that form a part of the registration statement.
-A preliminary prospectus supplement relating to and describing the terms of the offering is expected to be filed with the SEC and, if and when filed, copies of the preliminary prospectus supplement relating to the offering may be obtained for free by visiting the SEC’s website at www.sec.gov.
-Copies of the preliminary prospectus supplement and the accompanying prospectus may also be obtained, when available, by contacting: J.P.
-Morgan Securities LLC, c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, by telephone at (866) 803-9204, or by email at [email protected]; Jefferies LLC, Attention: Equity Syndicate Prospectus Department, 520 Madison Avenue, New York, NY 10022, by telephone at 877-821-7388 or by email at [email protected]; Guggenheim Securities, LLC, Attention: Equity Syndicate Department, 330 Madison Avenue, New York, NY 10017, by telephone at (212) 518-5548, or by email at [email protected]; or William Blair & Company, L.L.C., Attention: Prospectus Department, 150 North Riverside Plaza, Chicago, IL 60606, by telephone at (800) 621-0687, or by email at [email protected] The final terms of the offering will be disclosed in a final prospectus supplement to be filed with the SEC.
+A preliminary prospectus supplement relating to and describing the terms of the offering has been filed with the SEC and may be obtained for free by visiting the SEC’s website at www.sec.gov.
+A final prospectus supplement relating to the offering will be filed with the SEC.
+When available, copies of the final prospectus supplement and the accompanying prospectus may also be obtained by contacting: J.P.
+Morgan Securities LLC, c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, by telephone at (866) 803-9204, or by email at [email protected]; Jefferies LLC, Attention: Equity Syndicate Prospectus Department, 520 Madison Avenue, New York, NY 10022, by telephone at 877-821-7388 or by email at [email protected]; Guggenheim Securities, LLC, Attention: Equity Syndicate Department, 330 Madison Avenue, New York, NY 10017, by telephone at (212) 518-5548, or by email at [email protected]; or William Blair & Company, L.L.C., Attention: Prospectus Department, 150 North Riverside Plaza, Chicago, IL 60606, by telephone at (800) 621-0687, or by email at [email protected]

 This press release shall not constitute an offer to sell, or a solicitation of an offer to buy these securities, nor shall there be any sale of, these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.